hmajid2301/blog/content/posts/2023-01-23-til-how-to-fix-structuredclone-to-work-on-netlify-sveltekit-site/index.md

 ```

 I needed to add the `structuredClone` function so that only POJO (plain old javascript objects) would get stored in the `event.locals.users`
 variable.
 However when I deployed this to production in Netlify.
 This broke my site!
-Specifically it wouldn't let the user login.
+Specifically, it wouldn't let the user log in.

-If you deploy your SvelteKit app on Netlify the server side code gets turned into functions for us automagically!
+If you deploy your SvelteKit app on Netlify the server-side code gets turned into functions for us automagically!
 I was able to work out
 that `structuredClone` function broke my app because in my `login` function I could see something like:

 ```